Timeline of events in Krishnamurti's life (taken from the biographies: "Years

 1975: K returns to Pine Cottage after 9 years.
 K gives four talks at the Oak Grove

 for the first time since 1966.
-Rajagopal tries to block access to the archives
+Rajagopal tries to block access

 in total violation of the agreement.
-"Years of Awakening", "Beginnings of
+"Years of Awakening",

 Learning" and "K on Education" are published.
-Mrs Bindley, one of K's
+Mrs Bindley,

 oldest friends, dies at the age of 96.